github/docs/content/get-started/learning-about-github/githubs-plans.md

   - Desktop
   - Security
 ---
-## About {% data variables.product.prodname_dotcom %}'s products
+## About {% data variables.product.prodname_dotcom %}'s plans

-{% data variables.product.prodname_dotcom %} offers free and paid products for storing and collaborating on code.
-Some products apply only to personal accounts, while other plans apply only to organization and enterprise accounts.
+{% data variables.product.prodname_dotcom %} offers free and paid plans for storing and collaborating on code.
+Some plans are available only to personal accounts, while other plans are available only to organization and enterprise accounts.
 For more information about accounts, see "[AUTOTITLE](/get-started/learning-about-github/types-of-github-accounts)."

-See costs and features for each product at {% data variables.product.pricing_link %}. {% data reusables.products.product-roadmap %}
+See costs and features for each plan at {% data variables.product.pricing_link %}. {% data reusables.products.product-roadmap %}

-When you read {% data variables.product.prodname_docs %}, make sure to select the version that reflects your product.
+When you read {% data variables.product.prodname_docs %}, make sure to select the version that reflects your plan.
 For more information, see "[AUTOTITLE](/get-started/learning-about-github/about-versions-of-github-docs)."

 ## {% data variables.product.prodname_free_user %} for personal accounts